Consensys/doc.web3signer/docs/HowTo/Configure-Slashing-Protection.md

     Do not use slashing protection database pruning while [importing or exporting the database](#import-or-export-a-slashing-protection-database).

+## Health checks

+By default Web3Signer performs a health check on the slashing protection database every 30000 milliseconds.
+To change the default value, configure the [--slashing-protection-db-health-check-interval-milliseconds](../Reference/CLI/CLI-Subcommands.md#slashing-protection-db-health-check-interval-milliseconds) command line option.

+The service responds with a `200` message if healthy, and `503` if unhealthy.

+You can also configure the health check timeout with the [--slashing-protection-db-health-check-timeout-milliseconds](../Reference/CLI/CLI-Subcommands.md#slashing-protection-db-health-check-timeout-milliseconds) command line option.
+The timeout defaults to 3000 milliseconds.

 <!-- links -->
 [slashing protection]: ../Concepts/Slashing-Protection.md
 [slashing protection database pruning]: #prune-the-slashing-protection-database